 Ever wonder what it’s like to have an eating disorder?
 It’s sad.
 If the eating disorders don’t kill you, the loneliness will.
 As I stood there looking in the mirror, facing the truth of my anorexic reflection I realized that I hated what I saw.
 As long as I could remember, I had never liked what I saw staring back at me in the mirror.
 Sure, if I tried really hard I could find one thing that was tolerable.
 One thing that was passable as average, but mostly I disgusted myself.
 The eating disorders had taken hold of me and now I was down the rabbit hole and sinking faster and faster into some alternative universe where nothing made sense and everything was upside down.

-Logically, I knew that the khaki’s that I wore to work were so big that I had started wearing long johns under my uniform just to appear larger than I was which was ironic because I was severely restricting what I ate in order to lose weight.
+Logically, I knew that the khakis that I wore to work were so big that I had started wearing long johns under my uniform just to appear larger than I was which was ironic because I was severely restricting what I ate in order to lose weight.

-I know what its like to have an eating disorder.
+I know what it’s like to have an eating disorder.
 I knew I was anorexic.
 It wasn’t a secret to me.

 On some level, I knew that I was severely underweight but I wasn’t going to admit it, not even to myself.
 Admitting that I was at an acceptable weight or below without feeling happy, complete with myself, meant failure; failure at keeping control of my life.
 I knew that if I lost the tiniest bit of control of the runaway train that was my life, the entire thing would derail.

-It’s hard to go full on all the time.
+It’s hard to go full-on all the time.
 I was going to university full time, working full time, living in a large city away from all of my family and friends.
 I had bit off more than I could chew but I wasn’t ready to admit that I had eating disorders.
 I’d rather die than admit failure.
 Funny how I never knew what that statement truly meant before that very moment.

 It was the one secret that I couldn’t share with anyone because they’d try to save me from myself.
 I didn’t want to be saved.
 Or maybe I did but I wasn’t willing to turn my life over to someone else to save.
 I thought I had it under control.
 I didn’t.

 I spent my days hiding the real me from everyone who cared about me.
 This made me bitter and angry.
 Why couldn’t they just accept me as I was?
-Why would they try to change me?
+Why’d they try to change me?
 Why must they try to stop me?
 Didn’t they realize that this was the only thing that had gotten me through?
 I wore my thigh gap with hard-earned pride, why were they trying to take this small victory from me?